A very useful reference type is String

 variables are assigned String literals.
 A literal is a fixed value.
 A String

-literal is enclosed in double quotes.
+literal is a collection of characters enclosed in double quotes.
 The following are examples of String

 literals: "Hello"